utahnu/obs_dev/hist221/08 Building the Liberal World Order, Start of the Cold War.md

 - July 1956 - Nasser nationalizes the Suez Canal - British out of control
 	- UK demands that US force Egypt to return the canal
 		- US refuses under Eisenhower
-	- Britain, France, and Israel reach a  secret agreement to retake the canal
+	- ==Britain, France, and Israel reach a  secret agreement to retake the canal==
 - October 1956 - Israel launches an invasion of Egypt with funding and weapons from the UK and France
 	- UK and France seize control of the Suez Canal for "national security"
 	- USSR demands the allies leave Egypt or they will launch nuclear attack on Western Europe
-- The United States condemns the Soviet Union, and also UK, France, Israel
+- ==The United States condemns the Soviet Union, and also UK, France, Israel==
 	- US promises economic sanctions against three countries if they don't withdraw
 		- UN dispatches a peacekeeping force to the region
 		- The Eisenhower Administration scorns the of the three countries for recklessness